Overview¶

 Relations

-- Ingress: User/Browser → Nginx → Spring Cloud Gateway
+- Ingress: User/Browser → Nginx → Spring Cloud Gateway (/api/** routes)

-(Auth/ACL) and RuoYi-Robot Adapter
+- Business: RuoYi-System (Auth/ACL) and RuoYi-Robot Adapter (OpenAPI aggregation)

 - Registry/Config: via Nacos (multi-environment)

-(business data) and Redis
+- Data: MySQL (business data) and Redis (cache)

-- Async: RabbitMQ
+- Async: RabbitMQ (topic→queue→DLQ, manual-ack, idempotency)

-- Observability: SkyWalking
+- Observability: SkyWalking (trace/log/metrics stitched by traceId)

 - Delivery: Docker Compose for multi-env one-click bring-up